imagino50/Data-Stream-Clustering/README.md

 Detect 'density clusters' according to these 3 conditions :
 - Each 'event' intensity decreases while its radius increases over time.
 - Each 'event' with a weak intensity are filtered
-- 'events' accumulate theirs intensities when they are closes enough to emphase the 'density clustering'.
+- To emphase the 'density clustering', 'events' accumulate theirs intensities when they are closes enough .

 # Steps Process
 1. Generates 'events' as 2D input : Randomly or from a standard deviation around a moving center.